 Spring is just around the corner!
-Join us for another record-breaking, stigma-busting, hope-instilling Walk for Mental Health Awareness on May 11 2013 at Aretesanit Park, Brighton!
+Join us for another record-breaking, stigma-busting, hope-instilling Walk for Mental Health Awareness on May 10 2014 at DCR Artesani Park, Brighton!

 The Walk also reaches out to new populations affected by mental illness; raises funds to provide local resources, programs and activities for our citizens; and builds a larger NAMI community.

 Ask your friends and neighbors to join you as we walk for mental illness just as they ask you to walk for diabetes, heart disease, cancer and birth defects.
 People need to know that recovery from mental illness is possible with treatment.
 Our community is walking for mental illness just like other community walks for other illnesses, because mental illness is like any other illness.

 When you reach across your office, when you reach across your neighborhood, when you reach across your faith community and all of your other social networks you are telling people that mental illness is an issue that is important to you or affects your family in some way – that message alone is a very powerful one.

 When people hear that you are walking for mental illness, it gives them reason to stop and re-evaluate their own perceptions and prejudices about mental illness.
 When you stand up and say, ‘I am walking in the NAMIWalk – a community walk for mental illness and I would like you to join me and support this effort’, it forces people to rethink their views.
 Mental illness touches people and families from all segments of the community and we ignore its indiscriminate nature at our own peril.
 When we step up and identify this issue as being as important as all the other community walks, we are helping change the way mental illness is perceived.
 The more people we engage in NAMI and the issue of mental illness through their involvement in the Walk, the more people there are in the community that will know about NAMI at the very time that they or someone they know needs our programs and support.